MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview.md

 ## What is dual-write?

-Dual-write is an out-of-the-box infrastructure that provides seamless near-real-time interaction between Microsoft Dynamics 365 model-driven applications and Finance and Operations applications.
-When data on customers, products, people, and operations flow seamlessly beyond application boundaries, it create a digital feedback loop and empowers all departments in an organization.
+Dual-write is an out-of-the-box infrastructure that provides seamless, near-real-time interaction between Microsoft Dynamics 365 model-driven applications and Finance and Operations applications.
+When data on customers, products, people, and operations flow beyond application boundaries, it create a feedback loop that empowers all departments in an organization.

-Dual-write provides a tightly coupled, bi-directional integration between Dynamics 365 for Finance and Operations and the Common Data Service.
-Any create, read, update change in Finance and Operations results in writes, in near-real-time, to the Common Data Service and vice versa.
-This tight data integration provides an integrated user experience across the apps.
+Dual-write provides tightly-coupled, bi-directional integration between Dynamics 365 for Finance and Operations and the Common Data Service.
+Any data change in Finance and Operations apps results in writes, in near-real-time, to the Common Data Service and vice versa.
+This automated data flow provides an integrated user experience across the apps.

 ![Data relationship between apps](media/dual-write-overview-picture1.png)